nvmecraft/NVMeCraft/README.md

  - Support C# Script to access all NVMe resource.

+## C# script
+ - To initiate and create admin queue pair, execute the "InitNVMeController.lcs" script.

 <!--
 **nvmecraft/NVMeCraft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.